Louis, Count of Saint-Pol: Life

 Saint-Pol was the eldest son of Peter of Luxembourg and Margaret de Baux.
-His name originates from the fact that he was a 7th generation descendant of Henry V, Count of Luxembourg, and thus belonged to the French branch of the House of Luxembourg.
-His older sister Jacqueline, better known as Jacquetta of Luxembourg, married John of Lancaster, 1st Duke of Bedford, and Louis was initially a supporter of the Lancastrian cause in the English Wars of the Roses.
+His name originates from the fact that he was a 7th generation descendant of Count Henry V of Luxembourg, and thus belonged to the French branch of the House of Luxembourg.
+His older sister Jacqueline, better known as Jacquetta of Luxembourg, married John of Lancaster, Duke of Bedford, and Louis was initially a supporter of the Lancastrian cause in the English Wars of the Roses.

-He was brought up by his uncle, John II of Luxembourg, Count of Ligny, who named Louis as heir to his estates.
+He was brought up by his uncle, John II, Count of Ligny, who named Louis as heir to his estates.
 However, King Charles VII of France sequestrated the estates on John's death in 1441.
 As a result, Saint-Pol sought a rapprochement with the French king and duly had his inheritance restored to him.
 However, the county of Guise was claimed by Charles, Count of Maine.
 The affair was settled by an agreement that Saint-Pol's sister Isabelle would marry the Count of Maine and receive the disputed lands as her dowry.